Taiwan passport

 The Republic of China (Taiwan) passport is the passport issued to nationals of the Republic of China (ROC, commonly known as Taiwan).
 The ROC passport is also generally referred to as a Taiwanese passport.
 In September 2020, approximately 60.87 percent of Taiwanese citizens possessed a valid passport.
-All passports published in Taiwan since 2008 have been biometric.
+All passports issued in Taiwan since 2008 have been biometric.

-The validity and international recognition of Taiwan passport are complicated due to the ongoing dispute over political status of Taiwan as well as the history of the Republic of China since the country had once controlled the territories of today's People's Republic of China (PRC) and Mongolia.
+The validity and international recognition of Taiwan passports are complicated due to the ongoing dispute over political status of Taiwan as well as the history of the Republic of China since the country had once controlled the territories of today's People's Republic of China (PRC) and Mongolia.
 In the past, all subjects and their offspring related to the historical or current territories of the ROC were eligible to be admitted for the passport.
 However, constitutional reforms in the 1990s and 2000s restricted citizenship rights only to those with household registration in Taiwan.
 Taiwanese government currently recognizes that foreign nationals with Taiwanese or Chinese descent must meet certain conditions to be eligible to obtain a passport, but do not have household registration in Taiwan (i.e. they are "nationals without household registration", or "NWOHR"), and thus do not enjoy the right of abode in Taiwan.
 (Note: Lack of right of abode means that the passport holder cannot be deported to the issuing country of the passport.
 Similar examples include British Overseas Citizens who do not have the right of abode in the United Kingdom.)
 Countries granting visa-free privileges to Taiwan passport holders often require a Taiwanese National ID number imprinted on the passport's biodata page, which signifies the holder's right of abode in Taiwan.

 The Republic of China (Taiwan) passport is one of five passports with the most improved rating globally since 2006 in terms of the number of countries that its holders may visit without a visa.
 As of September 2020, holders of ordinary Republic of China passports (for ROC nationals with Taiwan area household registration who therefore possess right of abode in Taiwan and also the right to obtain a National Identity Card) had visa-free or visa on arrival access to 150 countries and territories, with 20 additional countries granting electronic visas, ranking the Republic of China (Taiwan) passport 32nd in the world in terms of freedom of travel (tied with the Mauritius and St. Vincent and the Grenadines passports), according to the Henley Passport Index 2020.